-Stats show more than 68% of consumers prefer to use online channels to look for information about insurance—with this many people using the internet for insurance it’s imperative for you to have a social media presence.
-Considering these tools are largely free or very low-cost, not utilizing them to create an insurance social media campaign is a mistake!
+Stats show more than 68% of consumers prefer to use online channels to look for information about insurance—with this many people using the internet to shop for insurance, it’s imperative for you to have a social media presence.
+Considering these tools are largely free or very low-cost, not utilizing them to create an effective social media campaign is a huge missed opportunity!

-But simply being online and using social media online tools effectively are two different things.
-You can have a professional Facebook page, Instagram account, Twitter profile and still not be using them to grow your business.
+But simply being on social media and using social media tools effectively are two different things.
+(Tweet this!)
+You can have a professional Facebook page, Instagram account, and Twitter profile and still not be using them to grow your business.
 With that in mind, we reached out to several agents across the country for tips on creating social media posts for insurance agents that get attention.
 Check out what they had to say below.

 1. To Increase Visibility

 “Every time I publish a blog post, I use Buffer to automatically send an update to my Facebook page and LinkedIn.
 This keeps my company in front of people and also provides some valuable content for prospects.
 Another thing I am doing is sharing client testimonials on social media.
 This will continue to build my brand and show social proof of how I am helping others and what it's like to work with me.
 All of these things will help with SEO and will keep my company in front of people when they have a need for insurance.”

 2. To Drive Engagement